THREESOMES AND FOURSOMES: GENERAL

 Both Player and Partner Drive at Same Tee in Foursome Play

 Q.A and B are partners in foursome play.
-At the 5th hole, forgetting that they were playing a foursome, A and then B drive.
+At the 5th hole, forgetting that they were playing in a foursome competition, A and then B drive.
 What is the ruling:

 (a) if it was A's turn to drive?